zenite-docs/zenite-docs.github.io/backup/upload.md

 ### Upload

+For more info on how to generate a backup archive from your existing database, check out [Migrating to zenite](start/migrate.md)

+***

 You can upload the existing backups to zenite with the following actions:

 1. Click "Choose Files..." button and select an archive you want to restore.